libdriver/ads1115/CONTRIBUTING.md

     temp: tmp
     ```

-45. .c and .h file commands are all lowercase.
+45. .c and .h names are all lowercase.

-46. Macro definitions do not start with an underscore.
+46. Macro definitions don't start with an underscore.

-47. Using an uninitialized value as an rvalue is strictly prohibited.
+47. Using an uninitialized value as an right value is strictly prohibited.

 48. Operations defined by macros must be enclosed in parentheses.

-49. There are too many macro definition operations, you need to use do{}while(0) to define.
+49. If there are too many macro definition operations, you need to use "do{}while(0)" to define.

 50. Array out of bounds is prohibited.

 51. Disable memory leaks.

-52. The else if statement must end with an else statement, and the switch statement must have a default branch.
+52. The else if statement must end with an else statement and the switch statement must have a default branch.

 53. Functions that are called many times or frequently are defined using inline.

 54. Comments should be placed above or to the right.

-55. Single-line variables cannot be assigned multiple values, and each line can only be assigned once.
+55. Single-line variables cannot be assigned multiple values and each line can only be assigned once.

-56. Unary operators do not add spaces.
+56. Unary operators don't add spaces.

-57. Assignment statements should not be written in statements such as if, nor should they be used as parameters.
+57. Assignment statements should not be written in statements such as if nor should they be used as parameters.

 58. Multivariate operations bracket each part.

-59. Make sure the strings are all NULL terminated.
+59. Make sure that the strings are all NULL terminated.

-60. Octal not allowed.
+60. Octal is not allowed.

-61. Typedef enum, typedef struct xxx_handle_s need to be followed by a space.

 ### MISRA Compliant

 All driver sources, tests and examples must be MISRA compliant and need to be scanned with at least one software tool that claims to check code for "MISRA conformance".The scan report needs to be saved  to \misra.
-LibDriver uses the MISRA C:2012 specification standard, and its content is as follows:
+LibDriver uses the MISRA C:2012 specification standard and its content is as follows:

 Dir 1.1 Any implementation-defined behaviour on which the output of the program depends shall be documented and understood